AmirRastega/SignLanguageTranscription/docs/FAQ.md

 - The disclaimer that VRC_SLT is not a replacement for knowing sign must be kept absolutely clear
 - The disclaimer that the 1-1 mapping of sign words to written language is not grammatically accurate must also be kept clear

-## Can this come to other games?
-(CVR/Resonite/STEAMVR plugin)?
-Right now VRChat is my focus here, though once the source is released you are welcome to try!
-Where ever you port it, please:
-- Keep your software free and open source
-- Make an effort to keep up to date with this repository, as we try new things we may switch algorithms / methods to transcribe sign that may be more appropriate.
-- Please make clear systems like this is not a replacement for knowing sign!